 Category Details Infrastructure Type Strategic Road Network Lead Responsibility National Highways (NH) (formerly known as Highways England) is responsible for the operation and stewardship of the strategic road network (SRN) in England on behalf of the Secretary of State for Transport.
 Current Provision The A3 trunk road runs through the borough to the north of Cobham and Oxshott.
 The M25 circumnavigates the Southern and Western boundaries of the borough.
-While there are no junctions of the M25 that are within Elmbridge, J11 is located across our border from Weybridge in Runnymede Borough, J10 is located south of Cobham in Guildford Borough, and J9 is to the south in Mole Valley District.
-Known Planned M25 Junction 10/A3 Wisley Interchange Improvement Provision Scheme Development Consent Order (DCO) Examining Authority (ExA) report is with the Secretary of State for Transport for review and the decision date has been extended to the 12 May 2022.
-Additionally, a scheme of improvement to the M25 Junction 11 is being developed as part of the Runnymede Borough Council Local Plan mitigation.
+While there are no junctions of the M25 that are within Elmbridge, J11 is located across ourborder from Weybridge in Runnymede Borough, J10 is located south of Cobham in Guildford Borough, and J9 is to the south in Mole Valley District.
+Known Planned Works on the M25 Junction 10/A3 Wisley Interchange Provision Improvement Scheme began in January 2023.
+Additionally, a scheme of improvement to the M25 Junction 11 is being developed as part of the Runnymede Borough Council Local Plan mitigation. i iaii iiiiigatioii.
+1

 On 12 January 2022 the Government's response to the Transport Select Committee's inquiry into the roll out and safety of smart motorways was published.
 It included a commitment to pause the rollout of future all lane running (ALR) smart motorway schemes until a full five years' worth of safety and economic data is available from upgrades delivered before 2020.
-The M25 junctions 10-16 upgrade is one of the schemes being paused.
-However, NH has deferred the project to upgrade the M25 between junctions 10 and 16 as they have determined that as it stands it would not provide good value for money for taxpayers.
-Future Provision/Local Plan Impact The council has commissioned WSP to undertake a Transport Assessment (TA) in consultation with SCC, Transport for London (TfL) and NH, to determine the impacts of the sites in the draft Local Plan both on the Strategic Road Network (SRN) and Local Road Network (LRN).
-The modeling of the sites has indicated that one area on the SRN will need a further mitigation scheme based on the impact of the projected growth of the draft Local Plan.
-The scheme is at the A3 / A244 Copsem Lane Grade Separated Roundabout and the proposed mitigation scheme is the partial signalisation of the circulatory and A3 westbound off slip.
-Further evaluation of the proposed mitigation scheme is being undertaken with NH.
-Funding Scheme costings are to be determined through further consultation and detailed design.
-Funding for the scheme will need to be secured through development from either a S106 directly tied to specific development(s) and the mitigation measures required or, through funding from the Council's Community Infrastructure Levy (CIL) and the addition of projects / funding requirements to the Strategic Priority Programme (SPP) List.
-Key Evidence Base Direct consultation with National Highways as part of the Council Transport Assessment and emerging Statement of Common Ground with National Highways.
-Duty to Cooperate Statement of Compliance Elmbridge Local Plan Transport Assessment
+The M25 junctions 10-16 upgrade was one of the schemes being paused.
+However, on 17 April 2023 the Government announced that all plans for new smart motorways have been cancelled.
+This means that the schemes, including the M25 junctions 10-16 upgrades scheme, have been cancelled and removed from the Government's road-building plans in recognition of the current lack of public confidence felt by drivers and cost pressures.
+Future The Council has commissioned WSP to undertake a Provision/Local Plan Transport Assessment (TA) in consultation with SCC, Transport for London (TfL) and NH, to determine the Impact impacts of the sites in the draft Local Plan both on the Strategic Road Network (SRN) and Local Road Network (LRN).
+The modeling of the sites indicated that one area on the SRN (junction of the A3 and the A244 (Esher Common Roundabout)) may require mitigation.
+However, following further detailed modelling and discussions with NH and SCC it has been concluded that partial signalisation of the junction will not be needed within the plan period as previously assumed.
+Nevertheless, queuing on the two off-slips from the A3 to the junction of the A3 and the A244 (Esher Common Roundabout) will be monitored by NH and SCC and if necessary, the potential for signalisation of the off-slips will be discussed further between SCC and NH should a need be identified to prevent queuing back onto the A3.
+Funding If required, detailed scheme costings are to be determined through further consultation and detailed design.
+Funding for the scheme will need to be secured through development from either aS106 directly tied to specific development(s) and the mitigation measures required or, through funding from the Council's Community Infrastructure Levy (CIL) and the addition of projects / funding requirements to the Strategic Programme (SPP) List.

+Key Evidence Base Direct consultation with National Highways and Surrey County Council as part of the Council Transport Assessment and Statement of Common Ground with

+National Highways and Surrey County Council.

+Elmbridge Local Plan Transport Assessment

-Table 9.
+Table 11.
 Local Road Network